NETWAYS/gitlab-training/day1/06_Server/03_Gitlab_Installation.md

   * Navigate to https://nws.netways.de and register a trial account if not existing
   * Choose Apps > GitLab CE > Basic
   * Deploy the app
-  * Choose Access and Live View and set a secure password for the `root` user.
+  * Choose Access and Live View and set a secure password for the `root` user
   * Login

 ~~~SECTION:handouts~~~